LightAndLight/property-based-testing-talk/slides/what-why.md

 `delete("a", delete("a", d)) = delete("a", d)`

 <div class="notes">
-- A function that deletes a key from a dictionary
+A function that deletes a key from a dictionary

-- It is idempotent
+Deleting a key from a dictionary once should have the same result as deleting it multiple times

-- Running the operation many times gives the same result as running it once
+It is idempotent
 </div>

 ##